A new type of coronavirus, first reported in China in late 2019, has led to a global pandemic.

 Because the disease’s symptoms mirror other illnesses, laboratory tests are necessary for diagnosis.

-UPMC has developed a test for the novel coronavirus SARS-CoV-2 — the virus that causes COVID-19 — and will use this test to diagnose select, symptomatic cases.
-UPMC testing is not open to the general public.
+UPMC has developed a test for the novel coronavirus SARS-CoV-2 — the virus that causes COVID-19 UPMC is using the test to diagnose select, symptomatic cases and also is offering testing to patients who come to UPMC facilities for treatment, even if they are asymptomatic.
+The testing is not open to the general public.

 What Treatment Is Available for COVID-19?